nitish-b/JMLP/README.md

 ## LICENSE

-The JMLP and evrything related to it is licensed under GPL v2.0.
+The JMLP and everything related to it is licensed under GPL v2.0.